dimasmpp130/baileys-news/.github/README.md

 - **End-to-End Encryption** - Fully encrypted communications
 - **All Message Types** - Supports all message types (text, media, polls, etc.)
 - **Easy to Use** - Simple and intuitive API
+- **Channel Messages** - Sending messages to channels
+- **Button And Album Messages** - Can send buttons and albums and interactive messages
+- **Using Pairing & QR Code** - Can using pairing or QR code

 # Disclaimer